numerica-ideas/community/aws/building-a-serverless-web-application/README.md

 [**GitHub - Serverless Web Application with AWS**]()

 ## **STEP 1: Configure AWS S3, CloudFront, and WAF**

-### What's AWS S3

-[**AWS S3**](https://aws.amazon.com/s3/) (Simple Storage Service) is a highly scalable and durable cloud storage service provided by Amazon Web Services.
-It allows you to store and retrieve large amounts of data, such as files, images, videos, and backups, in a secure and cost-effective manner.

-With AWS S3, you can create buckets, which act as containers for storing your data.
-Each bucket has a globally unique name, and you can choose the region where you want to host your data.
-S3 provides strong data consistency and durability, ensuring that your files are accessible and protected against data loss.

 ### Setting up an AWS S3 bucket for hosting the web application